 Like many recent swivel car seats, its 7-position recline and 360 degree rotation works easily at the click of one button and was one our MFM reviewer’s favourite features who called it a “life-saver”.
 Although some users we spoke to pointed out how the seat doesn’t recline very far back with one saying, “It doesn’t recline much so the child’s head falls forward when sleeping.”

 However like lots of rotating car seats, it’s worth keeping in mind that the Rebl Plus is quite heavy at 14kg – an opinion shared by our MFM reviewer who said it’s “not easily transportable”.
 However this may not be a problem if you’re intending to keep the car seat installed up to 4 years, rather than switching it between cars.

 Pros: Sturdy design, extra padding

-Cons: Heavy at 14kg, doesn’t recline far back
+Cons: Doesn’t recline far back

 Read our full MadeForMums review of the Nuna Rebl Plus i-Size

 7) Britax DualFix i-Size, £375 (base included)

 A popular bestseller